 Flash forward to the present.
 It’s been a long, circuitous journey to where I am now.
 I’ve found what works for me for now.
 And what works for me might not work for someone else, and that’s okay.
 No one is obligated to exercise either – it’s not a marker of your worthiness as a human in any way.

 So what’s your relationship to movement feel like?
 Do you feel compelled to exercise even when you don’t want to?
 Do you struggle to incorporate movement into your life even though you truly want to?
 If so, you might enjoy this Dietitians Unplugged podcast episode that we did with my good friend, colleague and mentor, Lauren Anton MS, RD, CEDRD-S, CPT.
-She’s knowledgable in all things exercise and eating disorders and Health at Every Size® and non-diet sports nutrition.
+She’s knowledgeable in all things exercise and eating disorders and non-diet sports nutrition.
 She’s amazing and I think you will find her story interesting and her advice helpful.